DAC6: EU Mandatory Disclosure Regime has been saved

 New tax transparency initiative increases reporting requirements

 The EU is introducing a new regime to increase the level of transparency surrounding potential loopholes and harmful tax practices.
-With stricter disclosure applicable from June 2018 and entering fully in force by mid-2020, this represents one of the most significant changes for tax advisors, service providers and taxpayers in recent years.
+With stricter disclosure applicable from June 2018 and entering into force for certain EU countries by mid-2020 (subject to an optional 6 month deferral), this represents one of the most significant changes for tax advisors, service providers and taxpayers in recent years.

 The sixth version of the EU Directive on administrative cooperation (DAC6) aims to provide Member States tax authorities with additional information in order to assist them to more rapidly close perceived loopholes in tax legislation and harmful tax practices.
 Taxpayers and intermediaries entering into or advising on cross border arrangements involving EU jurisdictions will need to monitor where reporting will be required and disclose as necessary.